-For instance, a common expectation in a relationship is “If I need the support of my partner because I’m going through difficult times then I expect that they will listen to me, try to understand and support me.”
+For instance, a common anticipation in a relationship is “If I need the support of my partner because I’m going through difficult times, then I expect that they will listen to me, try to understand and support me.”

 Many times, however, this doesn’t happen.
-We try to get support from our partners but they don’t listen, listen and don’t understand and don’t try to understand, or they shut us down.
+We try to get support from our partners but they don’t listen, don’t try to understand, or they shut us down.
 As a result of this unmet expectation, resentment starts to creep into the relationship.

 Repeat this a few times and add in some other unmet expectations, and quickly the feeling of incompatibility and resentment rises.

-On the other hand, if you take the time to examine what your expectations in a relationship, take the time to sit with your partner and share those and gain an understanding of what is important to each of you, then those expectations will help you to strengthen the relationship.
+Take the time to examine your expectations in a relationship, share those with your partner, and understand what is essential to each of you.
+Those expectations will help you to strengthen the relationship.

 Shared expectations allow each partner to be clear on what the other is wanting.
-When each partner meets the expectations of their partner, it shows commitment, empathy and understanding.
+When each partner meets their partner’s needs, it shows commitment, empathy, and understanding.
 These are building blocks in a relationship.

-Take the time to work out clearly what your expectations are in your relationship.
+Take the time to work out your expectations in your relationship.
 Try to write down at least five of them.
 Don’t just stop with generic things like I want to be happy.

 Take the time to define what makes you happy.
-Now share these expectations with your partner.
-What of these expectations are achievable easily and what may require some compromise?
+Now share these needs with your partner.
+What of these needs are achievable easily, and what may require some compromise?
 Have the discussion.

 You’ll be amazed how counselling can help you better communicate your expectations